metalfs/metalfs.github.io/tutorial.md

 ## Step 3: Test the operator in a testbench

 The benefit of HLS programming is that we can run our code as software to quickly see if it works.
-Therefore, we add a testbench file reference to our `Makefile`:
+Therefore, we add a testbench file reference to the top of our `Makefile`:

 ```Makefile
 testbench_srcs += testbench.cpp